CompilerIDE/FeatherCrawl/README_EN.md

   <br>
 </p>

-FeatherCrawl is a C++ web crawler library that combines the efficient network request capabilities of **WinHTTP** with the full-featured JavaScript rendering engine of **Miniblink M108**.
-With just one header file and one DLL, you can perform both static and dynamic web page crawling in C++.
+FeatherCrawl is a C++ network request library built on WinHTTP.
+It enables web scraping in C++ with a single header file.

-**This project is currently under active development.**
+This project is under active development.
+Contributions and feedback are welcome.

 ---

 ## Features

-- Dual-engine architecture: WinHTTP + Miniblink M108 (Chromium)
+- Architecture: WinHTTP
-- JavaScript rendering support
-- Headless mode support
-- HTTPS support
-- Simple to use: just `#include "feathercrawl.h"`
+- Simple integration — only `#include "feathercrawl.h"` is required
-- C++11 and later
-- Natively supported on Windows 10/11
+- C++11 or later; native support for Windows 10/11

 ---

 ## License

-FeatherCrawl is licensed under the [Apache License 2.0](LICENSE).
+FeatherCrawl is open source under the [Apache License 2.0](LICENSE).

-This project includes **Miniblink M108**, which is also open-sourced under the Apache License 2.0, Copyright (c) weolar.
-Project home: [https://github.com/weolar/miniblink49](https://github.com/weolar/miniblink49).

 ---

-<h3 align="center">FeatherCrawl — Making C++ web crawling simple and powerful.</h3>
+<h3 align="center">FeatherCrawl — simple and powerful web scraping for C++.</h3>